irongut/DocFXExample/README.md

 # DocFX Example

 Demonstrates using DocFX with GitHub Actions to build and publish a documentation site for your .NET code.
-This repo accompanies my blog post Document your code with DocFX and GitHub Actions.
+This repo accompanies my blog post [Document your .NET code with DocFX and GitHub Actions](https://blog.taranissoftware.com/document-your-net-code-with-docfx-and-github-actions).

 <div align="center">